carlosjzamoras/A-B-Testing-Red-and-White-Wine/README.md

  A $W$ value close to 1 indicates normality, while smaller values suggest departure from normality.
 The test's significance is assessed using precomputed critical values or p-values based on $W$ and $n$.
 </p>

+>Author's note
+We are essentially comparing an expected variance by the true variance of our sample, the closer to 1 the more normally distrubuted our data is.
+However, even if the Shapiro-Wilk Test rejects the null hypothesis that our sample distribution is equal to a normal distribution does not mean we cannot use a T-test, there are limitations to the Shapuro-Wilk test that arise when many values in our sample are equal or if our sample size is too small or too large.
+We interpret the results with caution as our quality score are interger values from 0 to 10.